Journalist Annabel Ross talks to Attack Magazine’s Harold Heath about misogyny and sexual predators in dance music.

-Annabel Ross: It’s actually only been the past five months which feels insane to me because it feels like it’s been an eternity in some ways – but yeah obviously it started with Erick Morillo and the opinion piece that prompted the investigation and it kind of snowballed from there, and I was just receiving more and more emails and with each story or even with every phone call I would just realise how deep and wide the problem was.
+Annabel Ross: It’s actually only been the past five months which feels insane to me because it feels like it’s been an eternity in some ways – but yeah obviously it started with Erick Morillo and the opinion piece that prompted the investigation and it kind of snowballed from there.
+I was just receiving more and more emails and with each story or even with every phone call I would realise just how deep and wide the problem was.

 So was this just calls about Morillo or about other people?

 Both.
-Morillo is very deep and wide on his own, but then across the industry and just the amount of predators that exist, and the different ways in which they’ve been enabled and how we’ve sort of turned a blind eye for such a long time.
+Morillo’s history is very deep and wide on its own, but also across the industry, the amount of predators that exist and the different ways in which they’ve been enabled and how we’ve sort of turned a blind eye for such a long time.

 So it was like your piece kind of opened the floodgates?